 Slices are lifted up to mouths.
 "Wait, everybody, stop…" says Benjamin, audibly worried.
 "What is this?"

 "Is this that list?!"
 A lump of pizza drops from Benjamin's friend's mouth onto the table.

 "It sure is!
 A complete list baked within.
 My perfect teenage summer of experiences, blended into small, digestible slices.
 So take a bite, it's all there!
-And don't worry: you may as well eat the whole thing – paper and all – as I've learned something today: no matter what you go through and try to do with your life, you may as well do what you want, because everything ends up in the same place anyway.
+And don't worry: You may as well eat the whole thing—paper and all.
+I've learned something today: No matter what you go through and try to do with your life, you may as well do what you want, because everything ends up in the same place anyway.
 Trying, ultimately, is futile!"